 Work experience related to the student's major, jointly supervised by the department and a professional in the field.
 Weekly departmental conferences with faculty supervisor.
 Although the usual internship will carry either three or six hours credit, a student may elect to arrange an internship carrying between two and six hours credit with the permission of the department.
 Each hour of credit will require forty hours at the internship site.

 EXSC 490: Honors Thesis I

-Independent research in a special topic for honors.
-Semester Hours: 3 Prerequisites: senior status, GPA of 3.
+Semester Hours: 3 Prerequisites: senior status.
+GPA of 3.

 EXSC 491: Honors Thesis II